ec-council-learning/Alpine-Linux-for-Starters/README.md

 The `. `at the end of the command tells Docker to look for any additional files within this current working directory.
 (Of course, it's not really needed here because there are no additional files for Docker to access.)

 Next, upload the new image to your Dockerhub account.
 As before, substitute your own Dockerhub username for my own.
-If you didn't assign a version nuber to your image, the command would look like this:
+If you didn't assign a version number to your image, the command would look like this:

 ```
 docker push donniet/alpine-security
 ```

-If you did assign a version number, you'll need to include it in the command, or else docker won't be able to find the image.
+If you did assign a version number, you'll need to include it in the command, or else Docker won't be able to find the image.
 So, the command would look like this:

 ```
 docker push donniet/alpine-security:1.00